Legendary-Person/Legendary-Person/Logs/January.md

 > - Progress: I have completed course#3 "Git and GitHub", I now need to focus on the next course which will help me further my skills.
 > - Happy Fact#1: I have waiting for my order to arrive, it should be arriving tomorrow and I am excited for it.
 > - Happy Fact#2: My friends will sleepover at my place, we are going to have lots of fun and a little bit of studying.
+>
+> - Update#1: The BlueDart Courier service has yet to deliver my package, it is what it is so there isn't anything that can be done about it.

 --------